eclipse/adore/documentation/technical_reference_manual/setup/getting_started.md

 > By default the setup script clones the master branch at: [https://github.com/eclipse/adore.git 🔗](https://github.com/eclipse/adore.git).
 > You may need to fork, change branch, add remotes, or setup ssh keys.

+Once you have successfully built AOREe you can take a look at: